philipturner/molecular-renderer/README.md

 ## Usage

-Do not switch the window to a different display after starting the app.
-This will break some of the rendering code.
+After clicking the "start" button for rendering, do not switch the window to a different display.
+Doing so will break the rendering code.

 You can set a custom aspect ratio, instead of 1024x1024.
 Just remember to make it divisible by 2, and stay under ~2 million pixels.
 Below are common video resolutions.